Resonance of past civilizations

 Synchropaint technique is possible thanks to a technical innovation consisting of an impulsive paint thrower.
 It was necessary to implement and synchronize the oldest action painting method by which one can apply color to an object from a distance, without tool for paint application touching the object’s surface.

 The action painting method is even used in the prehistoric art of painting caves.
 Before inventing a brush, which is used today, mankind used parts of goat fur.
 Going with a small stick over a paint soaked goat fur, the prehistoric man loosed off the fur’s fibers, which threw small color strokes or dots onto a rough surface of the caves walls.

 The oldest technique for vessel and vase making by pouring clay or ceramics, or the latter working of blowing glass objects, are all based on shaping the material that is in its semi-liquid state, which affects the object’s dynamical curvedness design.

 Procurement of clear, high quality blown glass items for making new products, for us is the same as buying a blank canvases or panels in traditional painting.

 during the 1st century AD.

-Strict rules for survival in the nature, as well as for urban prosperity, demand dynamical design of curved body shapes with composite structures, which ensure not only strength and flexibility, but also the possibility of internal or external exchanges and filtration of substances and information.
-Imitating this design gives our brand Synchropaint its visual identity enabling our product to exist in synchrony with every interior surrounding.
+Strict nature rules for survival demands designs of curved body shapes with composite structures, which ensure not only strength and flexibility, but also the possibility of internal or external exchanges and filtration of substances and information.
+Imitating these designs enabling Synchropaint's visual identity to exist in synchrony with every interior and exterior living surrounding.